 If you’re not short on time, it’s worth stopping at Santa Cecilia in Trastevere for a while, too.
 It has a tranquil courtyard, where you can rest on the side of the fountain.

 Inside, it is much simpler than other churches in Rome, but I consider this part of its beauty.
-In other words, don’t judge a book by is cover on your walk from Vatican City to Trastevere!
+Don’t miss out and add it to your walk from Vatican City to Trastevere!

 Wandering on the streets of Trastevere